Expert Ankle Pain

 Proprioception & Balance Training

-The most critical intervention after ankle sprain — progressive single-leg balance and neuromuscular training restores joint position sense and prevents chronic ankle instability.
+Progressive single-leg balance and neuromuscular training restores joint position sense and prevents chronic ankle instability β the most critical intervention after any ankle injury.

 Therapeutic Ultrasound

-Deep tissue heating accelerates ligament and tendon healing, reduces inflammation in the ankle and foot, and improves tissue extensibility — particularly effective for Achilles tendinopathy and plantar fasciitis.
+Deep tissue heating accelerates tendon healing, reduces inflammation in the ankle and foot, and improves tissue extensibility β particularly effective for Achilles tendinopathy and plantar fasciitis.

 Graston / IASTM